Hysterectomy FAQ

 Our Survey and Guidelines

-A huge thank you to all the women who took part in our survey about the information and choices they were given for their fibroid treatment.
-Please click here for the Patient Information and Choice Survey report.
+Thanks to all who took part in our survey about the information and choices for their fibroid treatment.
+Please click here for the Patient Information and Choice Survey report and here for our report on access to UFE treatment with The Medical Technology Group and All Party Parliamentary Group on Improving Patient Access to Medical Technologies.